scullyio/scully/docs/scully.md

 ## What is Scully?

-**Scully** is freaking awesome.
-Why?
-Because it can create static sites using Angular.
-In other words, **Scully** is a SSG (static site generator) for Angular.
+**Scully** is the best static site generator for Angular projects looking to embrace the JAMStack.

 ### How does it work?

-Under the hood, Scully analyzes your project and generates a static version of your website.
-Scully provides you with a few node commands and several Angular schematics to make this all **AS EASY AS POSSIBLE!**
+Under the hood, Scully analyzes your Angular application and generates a static version of it.
+It provides several Angular schematics to make its usage **AS EASY AS POSSIBLE!**

 Scully works on Windows, Linux and macOS.